neroden/timetable_kit/timetable_kit/connecting_services/logos/README-logos.rst

 'texrail' - DONE - No longer using a logo on its website; use old logo variant used by Wikipedia.
 'okc_streetcar' - Use text.
 Logo isn't even a consistent color and is hard to find.
 'tucson_sunlink_streetcar' - Does not have a logo.
 Use text.
 'metrolink' - DONE - may need to be shortened, though.
-FIXME 'denver_rtd' - DONE
+Keep an eye on this; FIXME 'denver_rtd' - DONE
 'frontrunner' - DONE
 'uta_trax' - DONE
+'nm_railrunner' - DONE
-'nm_railrunner' - found - can't test because of Amtrak errors 'the_hop' - Logo is PNG and unreadable at small size.
+'the_hop' - Logo is PNG and unreadable at small size.
 Use text.
 'twin_cities_metro_transit'- Overly restrictive licensing text on webpage.
 Use text.
 'sounder' - DONE